aaquib8700/Phone-Book-/README.md

-#created a phone book in solidity in which we can store phone numbers of people along with their name and updated their number if needed
+A simple smart contract in Solidity that acts as a decentralized phone book.
+It allows users to add, update, and retrieve phone numbers based on a person's name.